 But why have Christians bought into an American culture of runaway consumerism?

-In the above Mercedes-Benz ad, the implication is that you are what you drive.
+In a typical Mercedes-Benz ad, the implication is that you are what you drive.
 This is but one illustration of the consumerism serving as the overarching narrative driving Western culture.
 Consumerism has become for many the de facto religion of the 21st century.

 Skye Jethani said the following about consumerism, in an article for Leadership Journal: